fbpx

 7. Introduction of destructive behaviour

 Children of divorce, especially teenagers who are already prone to rebelling may take it a step further engaging in risky and destructive behaviour.
-Research shows that children who have experienced divorce are more likely to participate in crimes and rebel through other destructive behaviour with the potential of harming their health.
+Research shows that children who have experienced divorce are more likely to participate in crimes and rebel through other destructive behaviours with the potential of harming their health.
 Teenagers may start using drugs or run away from home.
 These are cries for help that should be met with love, care, and a desire and willingness to get them the help they need.

 8. Increase in health problems